daurnimator/lua-http/index.md

   - must be called from within a running cqueue
   - The callback may be called from a different thread in the cqueue
   - The returned object will be a [*http.request*](#http.request) object
-	  - This object is passed to the callback on errors and as the 4th argument on success
+	  - This object is passed to the callback on errors and as the fourth argument on success
   - The default user-agent will be from lua-http (rather than `"Prosody XMPP Server"`)
   - lua-http features (such as HTTP2) will be used where possible